Mimicking an It\^{o} process by a solution of a stochastic differential equation: Proof of Theorem Proof of Theorem 3.6

-For $i=1,\dots,N(m)$, define the $\sH_{i+1}^m$-measurable random variable
+For $i=1,\ldots,N(m)$, define the $\sH_{i+1}^m$-measurable random variable

 which is the right derivative of $B^*$ at $T_i^m$ whenever this derivative is defined.
-Recall from Step 1 that $b^*_{T_i^m}$ is the left derivative of $B^*$ at $T_i^m$ whenever this derivative is defined and is finite.
+Recall from step 1 that $b^*_{T_i^m}$ is the left derivative of $B^*$ at $T_i^m$ whenever this derivative is defined and is finite.
 By construction, $B^*$ is independent of $T_i^m$ under $\Q$, and its derivative is defined and is finite Lebesgue-almost everywhere, $\Q$-almost surely.
 But $T_i^m$ is uniformly distributed on $[\frac{i-1}{n},\frac{i}{n}]$.
-It follows that \be \Q[\xi_i^m=b^*_{T_i^m}]=1,\quad i=1,\dots,N(m). \ee
+It follows that

 We define three sequences of step functions:

 We further define

 Because of (\ref{6.19}), $b^m$ and $b^{\Pi^m}$ are $\Q$-indistinguishable.